-Corfu is generally considered the most charming of the Greek Ionian islands, lying at the northwest tip of the country & separated from mainland Europe by a narrow channel of sea.
-Its luxuriant vegetation, rocky bays, towering mountains & sandy beaches have made the island a popular destination in both summer & winter.
+Generally considered the most charming of the Greek Ionian islands, Corfu lies at the northwest tip of the country, separated from mainland Europe by a narrow channel of sea.
+Its milder climate, verdant vegetation, rocky bays, towering mountains and sandy beaches have made the island a popular destination in both summer and winter.

-Topographically the island offers huge variety – tall mountains from which you can see the European mainland descend into undulating land with quiet lakes and literally millions of olive trees (a local speciality) which in turn lead to quiet bays and long sandy beaches.
+Topographically, the island offers a huge variety.
+Imposing mountains, from which you can see the European mainland, descend into undulating land with quiet lakes and abundant olive trees (a local speciality), which in turn lead to serene bays and long, sandy beaches.

-Because Corfu was one of the first Greek islands to develop mass tourism it has a reputation for having overpopulated resorts, but with the help of your Rocksure Host you will be able to avoid all of that and enjoy the beauty of this legendary isle in peace.
+Because Corfu was one of the first Greek islands to develop mass tourism it has a reputation for overpopulated resorts, but with the help of our Rocksure Host you will be able to avoid the crowds and enjoy the true beauty of this legendary isle.